-As the 2020 deadline to close the Boat Harbour effluent treatment facility approaches, the divided community of Pictou County, Nova Scotia is facing a major turning point in the fifty-year old controversy surrounding the pulp mill situated on the shore of Pictou Harbour.
-Will the Government of Nova Scotia allow a new plan to pipe treated effluent directly into the fishing grounds of the Northumberland Strait?
+The 2020 deadline to close the Boat Harbour effluent treatment facility approaches, and the divided community of Pictou County, Nova Scotia is facing a major turning point in the environmental controversy surrounding the local pulp mill.
+Will the Government of Nova Scotia allow a new plan to pipe treated effluent directly into local fishing grounds?
 As opposition to the pipe mounts, there is a growing sense that what separates a community can also bring it together in new ways.

 The Issues at Play

-But in December 2017, the victory turned to dismay.
+However, in December 2017, the victory turned to dismay.
 To keep the mill in operation a new effluent treatment facility was required to replace Boat Harbour.
-The mill announced that the new facility would pipe effluent through Pictou Harbour and release it directly into the Northumberland Strait and the lobster fishing grounds crucial to both indigenous and non-indigenous fishers.
+The mill announced that the new facility would pipe effluent through Pictou Harbour and release it directly into the lobster fishing grounds crucial to both indigenous and non-indigenous fishers.

 What is happening in Pictou County is mirrored in rural areas across Canada where they are often exposed to the impact of resource industries.
-Many indigenous communities on reserves are on the frontlines of the fallout from pollution and other forms of environmental degradation and so are the adjacent non-indigenous towns and villages.
-The film focuses on the particular circumstances of this part of Nova Scotia as a microcosm of struggles taking place across the country and, indeed, the globe as communities seek a balance between jobs and the environment.
+Many indigenous communities and adjacent non-indigenous towns and villages are on the frontlines of the fallout from pollution and other forms of environmental degradation.
+The Mill documentary focuses on the particular circumstances of this part of Nova Scotia as a microcosm of struggles taking place across the country and, indeed, the globe as communities seek a balance between jobs and the environment.